2024-CMPU9010-GROUP-3/PROJECT/Backend/readme.md

 - [Public Routes](./routes-public.md)
 - [Private Routes](./routes-private.md)

-## Dependencies

-The backend has the following dependencies that need to be present on the system at build-time:

-- [GEOS](https://libgeos.org/) (`libgeos-dev` on apt, `geos` on Homebrew)

-**Note:** The installation of dependencies is only necessary for running the backend locally.
-When building/running a Docker image, the dependencies will be installed automatically during the multi-stage build process.

 ## Usage

 There are two options to run the backend, either locally or using Docker.